-The SE LEP 'Growth Deal and Strategic Economic Plan' includes the Ashford Spurs project in the list of schemes which are the subject of bids for LGF funding.
-This Plan recognises the aims of the project as "... safe-guarding [Ashford International's] future and supporting the growth planned across Ashford and the wider Kent economy."
+The SE LEP 'Growth Deal and Strategic Economic Plan' included the Ashford Spurs project in the list of schemes which were the subject of successful bids for LGF funding.
+This Plan recognised the aims of the project as "... safe-guarding [Ashford International's] future and supporting the growth planned across Ashford and the wider Kent economy."